ChengF-Lab/COAC/README.md

 MinSupport:

-   The minmum size of Attribute Clustering.The bigger MinSupport will introduce smaller number of final result.
+   The minmum size of Attribute Clustering.The bigger MinSupport will introduce smaller the number of final result.